 When you work with our firm to make a Will, we include Advance Directive counseling to help you decide which of these documents, like Power of Attorney, Healthcare Proxies, and Living Wills, are right for you and help you execute them.

-For all these reasons and more, we hope to ensure that all of our clients have access to Wills and estate planning by offering a discount program for those who qualify, which is a significant discount over our hourly rates.
+For all these reasons and more, we hope to ensure that all of our clients have access to Wills and estate planning by offering a flat-fee program for those who qualify, which is a significant discount over our hourly rates.
 Flat fees:

 This package includes: